faq

 most detectors check text only and return a single score. amige. covers image, video, and text in one scan, names the most likely model behind a file, and shows a per-detector breakdown so you see the reasoning behind a verdict.

-amige. runs a panel of independent detectors and shows where they agree or disagree, with a per-detector breakdown instead of one black-box score. no detector is perfect, and accuracy drops on heavily edited or re-shared media, so amige. surfaces the reasoning rather than a false promise of certainty.
+amige. runs a panel of independent detectors and shows where they agree or disagree, with a per-detector breakdown. no detector is perfect, and accuracy drops on heavily edited or re-shared media, so amige. surfaces the reasoning behind each verdict.

 amige. attributes content across 90+ generators, from Midjourney, GPT-4o, and Nano Banana to Sora and Veo, and reports a confidence level for the most likely model.

-yes. amige. runs deepfake-specific checks on images and video alongside the general AI-generation detectors, and flags the most likely manipulation rather than averaging it away.
+yes. amige. runs deepfake-specific checks on images and video alongside the general AI-generation detectors, and flags the most likely manipulation type in the result.

-use it as a signal, not a verdict. independent research shows every text detector carries a false-positive risk, and a 2023 Stanford study flagged a majority of essays by non-native English speakers as AI. treat any detector output as one input, never the sole basis for an academic-integrity decision.
+use it as a signal. independent research shows text detectors carry a false-positive risk, and a 2023 Stanford study flagged a majority of essays by non-native English speakers as AI. treat any detector output as one input among several before making an academic-integrity decision.

 scans are private by default and become a public permalink only if you choose to share one. see the privacy policy for retention details.